hakavlad/nohang/README.md

 ### How to configure nohang

-Default path to config after installation is `/etc/nohang/nohang.conf`.
-Read config and edit values before the start of the program.
+Read config and edit values.
 Execute `sudo systemctl restart nohang` for apply changes.

 ### Feedback